Global Entrepreneurship Week 2013 By: Galit Zamler

 During Global Entrepreneurship Week, Galit Zamler told students about the part the Entrepreneurship for Kids Program plays in encouraging schools to celebrate the week, and spoke about the overall program.

 Additionally, the students took part in a meeting that dealt with teamwork, and which included a fun activity.

 Thanks to the Entrepreneurs

 After each lecture, the guest entrepreneurs received a certificate, like this example:

 Global Entrepreneurship Week 2013 at HaIrisim School in Karmiel

 The HaIrisim school celebrates Global Entrepreneurship Week every year, through the initiative of English teacher Ronni Shtekler, who developed the Learn English and Remember kit.
 This allows students with learning disabilities to learn a rich vocabulary easily and in a fun way.

-During Global Entrepreneurship Week 2013, Ronni taught all 5th and 6th graders the first lesson from the Entrepreneurship for Kids Program, which was about the topic, who is an entrepreneur?
+During Global Entrepreneurship Week 2013, Ronni taught all 5th and 6th graders the first lesson from the Entrepreneurship for Kids Program, which was about the module, who is an entrepreneur?
 The students greatly enjoyed the different learning experiences.

 In addition, Noam Tene visited the HaIrisim school.
 Noam is a volunteer and an active participant in the SpaceIL Spaceship project.
 She led a lecture about the project for 5th and 6th graders.